Subscribe hereRSS of IELTS-Blog.com via RSS or via email Help

 If you say “economic” instead of “economy” and make more mistakes like that – it’s a Band 5 job.
 If you make just a couple of such mistakes – it could be band 6.
 If the examiner can’t understand you – it’s a band 4.

-Band 7 people should show they can use a little of special vocabulary.
-Explain ideas very well, very clearly, and use not just simple words, but more special words, like “economic environment”, “favorable conditions”, and so on.
+Band 7 people should show they can use some advanced vocabulary.
+Explain ideas very well, very clearly, and use not only simple words, but more advanced words, such as “economic environment”, “favorable conditions”, and so on.